Local density of states study of a spin-orbit-coupling induced Mott insulator Sr$_2$IrO$_4$

-In this study, single-crystals of $\mathrm{Sr_2IrO_4}$ were cleaved in ultra-high vacuum (5$\times$$10^{\text{-}11}$ torr) immediately before being loaded into the scan-head, whose temperature is precisely stabilized at 80 K. Before the tunneling experiments, we verified that the density of states of the tips were featureless.
-For this data the junction was measured to have a work function of $3.6\pm0.2$ eV, which is necessary for measurements with bias voltages up to $\pm$1 V. Due to the insulating nature of $\mathrm{Sr_2IrO_4}$ measurements with high temperature and with large junction resistance ($>10$ $\mathrm{G}\Omega$) are necessary (see below) to only minimally perturb the surfaces.
-Furthermore, $\mathrm{Sr_2IrO_4}$ cleaves between two SrO layers leaving a charge-balanced surface, unlike the different surface terminations in materials like $\mathrm{Pr_xCa_{1-x}Fe_2As_2}$ \cite{Zeljkovic2013}.
+In this study, single-crystals of $\mathrm{Sr_2IrO_4}$ were cleaved in ultra-high vacuum (5$\times$$10^{\text{-}11}$ torr) immediately before being loaded into the STM scan-head, whose temperature is precisely stabilized at 80 K. Before the tunneling experiments, we verified that the density of states of the tips were featureless.
+For this data the junction was measured to have a work function of $3.6\pm0.2$ eV, which is necessary for measurements with bias voltages up to $\mathrm{\pm1}$~V. Due to the insulating nature of $\mathrm{Sr_2IrO_4}$ measurements with high temperature and with large junction resistance ($>10$ $\mathrm{G}\Omega$) are necessary (see below) to only minimally perturb the surfaces.
+Furthermore, $\mathrm{Sr_2IrO_4}$ cleaves between two SrO layers leaving a charge-balanced surface, unlike the various surface terminations resulted from polar cleave such as the 122 Fe-based superconductor \cite{Zeljkovic2013}.

 After cleaved, $\mathrm{Sr_2IrO_4}$ shows a SrO layer on the surface.
-Fig.~\ref{fig1}a shows a 20$\times$20 nm$^2$ constant-current image, in which we can easily see the Sr square lattice (Fig.~\ref{fig1}b).
-The Fourier transform (Fig.~\ref{fig1}c) of this image shows four strong atomic peaks, confirming that this high quality surface is free of reconstruction.
+Fig.~\ref{fig1}a shows a 20$\times$20 nm$^2$ constant-current image, in which we can easily see a square lattice (Fig.~\ref{fig1}b).
+This surface lattice could be assigned as Sr, since when we partially replace Ir by Rh, the Rh dopants locate in-between four surface atoms \cite{Dai}.
+The Fourier transform (Fig.~\ref{fig1}c) of this image shows four atomic peaks, confirming that this high quality surface is free of reconstruction.
 Together with the atomic lattice, the sample also shows a small number of defects with the most evident type being the dark patches (see below).